BerendKemper/emperjs/README.md

         </details>
     </ul>
     <div>
         Invoke this method to stream files to the response.
 The response content-type header are set to the mimetype found from the file that was send, unless the content-type header was already set.
 If the mimetype was not found within the static property Server.mimetypes the response content-type header is set to <code>"text/plain"</code>.
 In a single response invoking sendFile more than once results in these files to be appended as one file and send in chunks to the response.
 This is not the same as creating templates of files but it can provide similair results.
-A <a target="_blank" href="https://www.npmjs.com/package/ca11back-queue">CallbackQueue</a> ensures that the files are send sequentially.
+A <a href="https://www.npmjs.com/package/ca11back-queue" target="_blank">CallbackQueue</a> ensures that the files are send sequentially.
 The last call that is not followed by another call to sendFile ends the response.
     </div>
     <div>
-        The method sendFile is build to reduce the amount of memory allocated for storing <a target="_blank" href="https://nodejs.org/dist/latest/docs/api/buffer.html#class-buffer">Buffer</a>'s while streaming.
+        The method sendFile is build to reduce the amount of memory allocated for storing <a href="https://nodejs.org/dist/latest/docs/api/buffer.html#class-buffer" target="_blank">Buffer</a>'s while streaming.
 The first optimization is that a single readable file can attach an x number of writable contexts.
 The second optimization is that a single writable context can attach an x number of responses.
-As the readable file reads chunks <a target="_blank" href="https://nodejs.org/dist/latest/docs/api/buffer.html#class-buffer">&lt;Buffer&gt;</a> from a file, those chunks are send to all responses that were attached to the writable context.
+As the readable file reads chunks <a href="https://nodejs.org/dist/latest/docs/api/buffer.html#class-buffer" target="_blank">&lt;Buffer&gt;</a> from a file, those chunks are send to all responses that were attached to the writable context.
 That means that when 10 responses have been attached to a single writable context there will be 9 fewer chunks of 16kb in memory.
-The life cycle of reading a file is <a target="_blank" href="https://nodejs.org/dist/latest/docs/api/fs.html#fsopenpath-flags-mode-callback">open</a> > <a target="_blank" href="https://nodejs.org/dist/latest/docs/api/fs.html#fsstatpath-options-callback">stat</a> > <a target="_blank" href="https://nodejs.org/dist/latest/docs/api/fs.html#fsreadfd-buffer-offset-length-position-callback">read</a> > <a target="_blank" href="https://nodejs.org/dist/latest/docs/api/fs.html#fsclosefd-callback">close</a>.
+The life cycle of reading a file is <a href="https://nodejs.org/dist/latest/docs/api/fs.html#fsopenpath-flags-mode-callback" target="_blank">open</a> > <a href="https://nodejs.org/dist/latest/docs/api/fs.html#fsstatpath-options-callback" target="_blank">stat</a> > <a href="https://nodejs.org/dist/latest/docs/api/fs.html#fsreadfd-buffer-offset-length-position-callback" target="_blank">read</a> > <a href="https://nodejs.org/dist/latest/docs/api/fs.html#fsclosefd-callback" target="_blank">close</a>.
 Getting the stat from a file is only used to get the byte-length of a file but this operation consumes more time than the open read and close operations.
 The readable file recycles the same file-descriptor and byte-length and while there is still a writable context attached, new writable contexts attaching keep the readable file open.
     </div>
 </div>